 Winter Tunes Camp

-String and woodwind players, accompanists (eg keyboard players, guitarists) and singers – this is for you!
 If you’re wondering about whether your instrument is suitable, get in touch with our Artistic Director, Luke: email@example.com

 With an all-star cast of musicians…

-Artistic Director, strings, accompaniment
+Artistic Director, mandolin & strings, World Music Ensemble

 Luke Plumb needs little in the way of introduction, with his outstanding reputation as musician, teacher, studio producer and composer.
 Having been an integral part of cult Scottish band, Shooglenifty for over a decade, Luke’s international reputation as one of our best contemporary folk artists has been well and truly established.
 Luke Plumb has earned a global reputation as a leading exponent of Celtic mandolin, with his fiery playing and inimitable innovation, and has performed and recorded with the likes of Andy Irvine and Martin Hayes.
 Recently he has produced several award-winning albums, notably Housewarming, by the Mae Trio and Declaration by Kate Burke and Ruth Hazleton.
 Luke is a popular teacher of mandolin, fiddle, bouzouki, accompaniment and arrangement at music camps in the UK, US and Australia.
-His accessible teaching style and easy-going friendliness makes his classes completely enjoyable!
+His accessible teaching style and easy-going friendliness make his classes completely enjoyable!

 Khalida de Ridder